Rithik53/azure-functions-ef6-blog-/_posts/2025-11-15-azure-functions-v1-ef6-incidents.md

+---
+layout: post
-When Legacy .NET Meets Azure Functions: Two Production Incidents and What They Taught Us
+title: "When Legacy .NET Meets Azure Functions: Two Production Incidents and What They Taught Us"
+permalink: /azure-functions-v1-ef6-incidents/
+---
 We recently lifted an old .NET Framework + Entity Framework 6 codebase into an Azure Functions v1 app that listens to Service Bus messages and writes to SQL Server.

 On paper, the flow is straightforward: